-The opportunity to take an employability-enhancing ‘sandwich’ year of industrial training is available on all our BSc and MPhys programmes, as is the option of a year of study abroad, broadening your horizons and growing a network of international contacts at one of our partner universities overseas.
+The opportunity to take an employability-enhancing ‘sandwich’ year of industrial training is available on all our BSc and MPhys programmes, as is the option of undertaking a study exchange at one of our European or international partner universities, broadening your horizons and growing a network of international contacts at one of our partner universities overseas.

 We offer a flexible route to get your degree

 OpenPlus in partnership with the Open University.
 Loughborough University, in partnership with the Open University, offers a flexible route to a degree in physics for those without the traditional entry requirements.

 In the first stage you will gain a thorough grounding in physics and mathematics through two or three years of part-time study with the Open University, while living at home.
 Course material will be delivered by post and electronically and you will have the support from a tutor and other Open University staff.

 There are lots of great career opportunities in physics

 Of all the disciplines, it has been said that a physics degree can lead to the broadest range of career opportunities.
 As a physicist you will be highly numerate, logical, analytical and a creative problem solver, skills valued by employers in all sectors, including commerce.

 Our graduates have gone on to pursue rewarding careers within such organisations as Dyson, Lockheed Martin, Williams Formula 1, BAE Systems and Deutsche Bank.